What is the Google Penguin Update?

 You can generally tell if your page has been hit by a Penguin penalty by looking at Google Webmaster Tools and monitoring your traffic.
 Since Penguin is a page-specific update, you will notice a sharp drop for specific keywords.
 Google offered this traffic report as an example of a page hit by Penguin.

-How to avoid a Penguin penalty
+How do I avoid a Penguin penalty?

 The Penguin penalty largely focuses on identifying poor-quality websites based upon backlinks.
 Google’s algorithm works on the assumption that quality sites link to other quality sites while poor sites generally link to other poor sites.
 In other words, when you have websites that Google already trusts linking to you, it helps to boost your rankings.
 On the other hand, if you are linking to spam sites, then there is a good chance that the algorithm will not trust you either.